The Hateful Eight: Casting

 On September 23, 2014, it was revealed that Viggo Mortensen was in discussion with Tarantino for a role in the film.
+Mortensen had passed on the film due to scheduling conflicts.
+Tarantino met with Jennifer Lawrence about portraying Daisy Domergue, but she declined due to her commitments with Joy and The Hunger Games films.
 On October 9, 2014, Jennifer Jason Leigh was added to the cast to play Daisy Domergue.
 On November 5, 2014, it was announced that Channing Tatum was eyeing a major role in the film.
-Later the same day, The Weinstein Company confirmed the cast in a press release, which would include Samuel L. Jackson, Jennifer Jason Leigh, Kurt Russell, Tim Roth, Demián Bichir, Walton Goggins, Michael Madsen, and Bruce Dern.
+Later the same day, the Weinstein Company confirmed the cast in a press release, which would include Jackson, Jennifer Jason Leigh, Russell, Roth, Demián Bichir, Goggins, Madsen, and Dern.
 Tatum's casting was also confirmed.

 Later on January 23, 2015, TWC announced an ensemble cast of supporting members, including James Parks, Dana Gourrier, Zoë Bell, Gene Jones, Keith Jefferson, Lee Horsley, Craig Stark, and Belinda Owino.

 In the earlier public reading of the first script, the role of Daisy Domergue had been read by Amber Tamblyn, and the role of Bob, a Frenchman rather than a Mexican, was read by Denis Ménochet; at the reading, the role of Jody was read by James Remar.
 Regarding the cast, Tarantino has said, "This is a movie where [bigger movie stars] wouldn't work.
 It needs to be an ensemble where nobody is more important than anybody else."